WST-X Series: Wavelet Scattering Transform for Interpretable Speech Deepfake Detection: Proposed Method

 Here, $\ast$ denotes convolution and $\phi_{2^J}(t)\! =\!
 2^{-J}\phi(t/2^J)$.
 We define wavelets as $\psi_\lambda(t)\! =\! \lambda^{-1}\psi(t/\lambda)$, which preserves the $L^1$-norm across scale, following Kymatio~\cite{andreux2020kymatio}, a popular open-source library for scattering transforms.

 To effectively capture the spectral richness of speech signals, we employ scales $\lambda\! \in\! \{2^{j/Q}\}_{0 \le j < JQ}$, where $Q$ is the number of wavelets per octave that determines the log-frequency sampling resolution.
-These range from dyadic to finer intermediate scales, restricted to remain finer than the averaging scale $2^J$.
+These range from dyadic scales (i.e., powers of two) to finer intermediate scales, restricted to remain finer than the averaging scale $2^J$.
 While wavelet transforms \cite{beylkin1991fast} provide stability under the action of small diffeomorphisms, the nonlinear operation and the integration over time yield translation invariance \cite{mallat2012group}.
-Higher-order cascades recover high-frequency modulation patterns that are lost due to the low-pass averaging of the modulus of lower-order coefficients.
+Higher-order cascades recover high-frequency amplitude modulations of the first-order envelopes that are lost due to the low-pass averaging in lower-order coefficients.